🚚 Free worldwide shipping on all orders over $50

 21) Laguz

-Symbolizes: the reed
+Symbolizes: water and the reed

 22) Ingwaz

-Symbolizes: gestation
+Symbolizes: gestation and potential

 23) Dagaz

-Symbolizes: Light
+Symbolizes: daylight

 24) Othila